Soloda1/go-rest-api-auth/README.md

 # Simple REST API Auth

 **Simple REST API Auth** is a beginner project aimed at creating a basic authentication system using Go.
 This project serves as an introduction to building RESTful APIs and implementing JWT-based authentication in Go.
-It showcases fundamental concepts and practices in web development, making it an excellent starting point for anyone new to Go and web development.
+It showcases fundamental concepts and practices in web development.

 ## Technologies Used